-Product Sales - Our product sales, which are primarily sold through the Consumer Solutions Business Unit (CSBU) channels, declined \$6.9 million, or 7 percent, compared to the prior year.
-The following is a description of sales performance in our CSBU channels for the two quarters ended March 3, 2007:
+Product Sales - Our product sales, which are primarily sold through the Consumer Solutions Business Unit (CSBU) channels, declined \$8.2 million, or 6 percent, compared to the prior year.
+The following is a description of sales performance in our CSBU channels for the three quarters ended June 2, 2007:

-- Retail Stores The decline in retail sales was primarily due to fewer stores, which had a \$4.0 million impact on sales, reduced demand for technology and related products, which declined \$1.3 million, and decreased traffic in our retail locations.
-Partially offsetting these factors was increased sales of "core" products during the first two quarters of fiscal 2007.
-These factors combined to produce a 3 percent decrease in comparable store (stores which were open during the comparable periods) sales, including the four additional business days in fiscal 2007, when compared to fiscal 2006. - Consumer Direct Sales through our consumer direct channels decreased \$1.8 million, or 5 percent, primarily due to decreased traffic through our internet and catalog channels in the fiscal quarter ended March 3, 2007.
-Public seminar sales were flat compared to the prior year.
-In addition, sales through government depots decreased due to a decision by the government to discontinue sales of dated paper products through these stores. - Wholesale Sales through our wholesale channel, which includes sales to office superstores and other retail chains, decreased \$1.1 million primarily due to reduced demand for our products from one of our wholesale customers. - CSBU International This channel includes the product sales of our directly owned international offices in Canada, the United Kingdom, Mexico, and Australia.
-Sales performance through these channels decreased \$0.3 million compared with the prior year due to reduced demand for products in these countries. - Other CSBU The increase in other CSBU sales was primarily due to increased external printing sales compared to the prior year.
+- Retail Stores The decline in retail sales was primarily due to fewer stores, which had a \$4.8 million impact on sales, reduced demand for technology and related products, which declined \$1.7 million, and decreased traffic in our retail locations.
+Partially offsetting these factors was a slight increase in sales of "core" products during the first three quarters of fiscal 2007.
+These factors combined to produce a 4 percent decrease in comparable store (stores which were open during the comparable periods) sales, including the impact of four additional business days in fiscal 2007, when compared to fiscal 2006. - Consumer Direct Sales through our consumer direct channels decreased \$4.0 million, or 8 percent, primarily due to decreased traffic and conversion rates experienced in our internet and catalog channels.
+Public seminar sales decreased \$0.8 million primarily due to decreased programs and participation during the quarter ended June 2, 2007.
+In addition, sales through government depots continue to decrease due to a decision by the government to discontinue sales of dated paper products through these stores. - Wholesale Sales through our wholesale channel, which includes sales to office superstores and other retail chains, decreased \$0.7 million primarily due to reduced demand for our products from one of our wholesale customers. - CSBU International This channel includes the product sales of our directly owned international offices in Canada, the United Kingdom, Mexico, and Australia.
+Sales performance through these channels decreased \$0.3 million compared with the prior year due to reduced demand for products in these countries. - Other CSBU The \$0.8 million increase in other CSBU sales was primarily due to increased external printing sales compared to the prior year.

-Training and Consulting Services - Our consolidated training and consulting service sales increased \$8.6 million, or 15 percent, compared to the prior year.
-Training and consulting service sales performance during the first two quarters of fiscal 2007 was influenced by the following trends in the OSBU divisions:
+Training and Consulting Services - Our consolidated training and consulting service sales increased \$11.1 million, or 13 percent, compared to the prior year.
+Training and consulting service sales performance improved during each of the first three quarters of fiscal 2007 and was influenced by the following trends in the OSBU divisions:

-- Domestic Our domestic training sales increased by \$5.4 million, or 17 percent, primarily due to increased sales of our new leadership program based upon principles found in The Seven Habits of Highly Effective People, increased training effectiveness sales, and increased strategy execution sales.
-Our current outlook for the remainder of fiscal 2007 continues to be strong and current training days booked has increased compared to the prior year. - International International sales increased \$4.2 million, or 17 percent, compared to the prior year.
-Sales increased over the prior year at all of our directly owned foreign offices except Mexico, as well as from licensee royalty revenues.
-The translation of foreign sales to United States dollars produced a \$0.2 million favorable impact to our consolidated sales as certain foreign currencies strengthened against the United States dollar during the two quarters ended March 3, 2007.
+- Domestic Our domestic training sales increased by \$7.8 million, or 16 percent, primarily due to increased sales of our new leadership program based upon principles found in The Seven Habits of Highly Effective People, increased training effectiveness sales, and increased strategy execution sales.
+Our current outlook for the remainder of fiscal 2007 continues to be strong and our training days booked have increased compared to the prior year. - International International sales increased \$5.8 million, or 16 percent, compared to the prior year.
+Sales increased over the prior year at all of our directly owned foreign offices, as well as from licensee royalty revenues.
+The translation of foreign sales to United States dollars produced a \$0.3 million favorable impact to our consolidated sales as certain foreign currencies strengthened against the United States dollar during the three quarters ended June 2, 2007.